-Robustness with Leave-One-Out Estimation Each value of Leave-One-Out estimation shows robustness of each learning algorithm to an unknown test dataset.
-On the accuracies, these learning algorithms have achieved from 75.8% to 81.9%.
-However, these learning algorithms have not been able to classify the instances with class NU, which is a minor class label in this dataset.
+The accuracies of Leave-One-Out shows robustness of each learning algorithm.
+These learning algorithms have achieved from 75.8% to 81.9%.
+However, these learning algorithms have not been able to classify the instances with class NU, because it is difficult to predict a minor class label in this dataset.